---

 ctrl_stats <- gfw_stats %>% filter(is_project_village == FALSE)

-# Join confidence info to village geometries for mapping
+# Join confidence info for mapping

 vdpic_matched <- vdpic %>% filter(confidence != "unmatched" | is.na(confidence))